 1. Always Keep It Simple

-A cluttered, disorganized website will immediately drive your potential customers away, so keep the design simple while still reflecting what your business is all about.
+A cluttered, disorganized business website will immediately drive your potential customers away, so keep the design simple while still reflecting what your business is all about.
 Don’t fill your pages with huge amounts of text – about 500 words or less is best.
 This should be an ample amount of copy to describe your product while enticing people to buy.
 Also, avoid using features that wouldn’t work with smartphones and other mobile devices; flash animation, for example, doesn’t function well with iPhones.

 2. Focus on Typography